bstewlipsey/StockAgenticAI/README.md

 ## Troubleshooting
 - If you see errors about missing C headers (like `longintrepr.h` or `aiohttp` build failures), make sure you have installed the Microsoft C++ Build Tools.
 - If you use a different Python version, some dependencies may not work.
 Python 3.10 is recommended.

+## Alpaca US Stock Data Troubleshooting

+- If you receive empty data for US stocks (e.g., AAPL) when using the free IEX feed, this is a limitation of Alpaca's IEX data coverage.
+Not all stocks are available, and data may be delayed or missing outside US market hours.
+- **US Stock Market Hours:** 9:30am–4:00pm Eastern Time (ET), Monday–Friday (excluding market holidays).
+Data may be unavailable or delayed outside these hours.
+- For full, real-time US stock data, upgrade to SIP (paid) or use another provider.
+- To explicitly use the free IEX feed, set `feed=DataFeed.IEX` in your Alpaca API requests.

 ## Configuration Files Overview